achhetr/Interactive-English-Dictionary/README.md

 This project is to implement Interactive English Dictionary through command line.
 This is a smart dictionary it will give you an option of the closest typo mistake.

+### Latest update
+Added local environment to install dependant file.
+This program is dependant on Python3, Pyspellchecker and SQL connector

 ## Getting Started

 ### Prerequisites